tarantool/doc/doc/2.0/tutorials/sql_tutorial.rst

 * The first statement uses
-  the ``LIKE`` comparison operator which is asking for "first character must be 'A', second character can be anything".
+  the ``LIKE`` comparison operator which is asking for "first character must be 'A', the next characters can be anything."
 * The second statement uses logical operators and parentheses, so the ANDed expressions must be true, or the ORed expression must be true.
 Notice the columns don't have to be indexed.